 A self-sustaining corridor of dense riparian vegetation is of enormous value in stabilising banks and preventing erosion.
 Trees and overhanging shrubs shade the water and keep it cool in summer, thereby improving the availability of dissolved oxygen to macroinvertebrates that in turn are eaten by the platypus.
-Plants are also a crucial source of organic matter (fallen branches, twigs, leaves, buds and flowers) that helps to fuel the aquatic food web.
+Plants are also a crucial source of organic matter (fallen branches, twigs, leaves, buds and flowers) that helps to fuel the aquatic food web and promotes instream habitat diversity.
 In the case of urban waterways, a substantial corridor of trees and shrubs also acts to screen out noise and artificial light, trap litter and other pollutants, reduce trampling by humans and restrict access by unsupervised pets.

-Some introduced plants such as willows can have a significant detrimental impact on platypus habitat quality (particularly in places where willow roots invade a large proportion of the channel).
-However, it is important to ensure that eradication programs for willows or other introduced weeds are designed to minimise the likelihood that bank erosion subsequently occurs.
-In addition, platypus survival may be compromised (particularly along narrow creeks) if predation risk increases as an unintended outcome of weed control activities.
+Platypus foraging activity has been found to be reduced at sites where numerous willows occur, particularly in places where a tough, fibrous layer of willow roots has invaded a large proportion of the channel (Serena et al. 2001).
+However, it is important that eradication programs for willows or other weedy plants do not contribute to subsequent bank erosion.
+In addition, platypus survival may be compromised (particularly along narrow creeks) if predation risk increases after cover is reduced by weed control activities.

 What can be done to protect the platypus?